Core care

 Also known as: Spotted Begonia, Trout Begonia, Begonia aculeata, Begonia argyrostigma

-Polka Dot Begonia grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Polka Dot Begonia stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Core care